gyrogami logo

 Word count/read time: 369 words; 1-1/2 minutes

 How simple it would be to throw all metal scraps into a pile and let the recyclers sort it out.
-If it wasn't for the precious metals that would be the easiest choice.
+If it wasn't for the precious metals that would be an easy choice.
 But the scrap pile in a jewelry or similar shop is quite different.
 A handful of dust can be worth, literally, thousands of dollars.

 There are companies that will cut a check for any and all metal scrap.
 Some will take just precious metals in any concentration or mixture and do the same.
 The payoffs are directly proportional to the diligence that went into keeping the various metals separate from each other.
 I fully recycle and refine the precious metals myself and send the other stuff away.